fragliglint/Fish_Classification/README.md

 This repository contains a project on fish species image classification using deep learning techniques.
 The complete code is implemented in a Jupyter notebook available

+## About Dataset:

+You can see my dataset from here: https://data.mendeley.com/datasets/8r24222wcc/2

 ## Project Description

 This project performs image classification on a fish dataset, involving: